Balance Transfer Credit Card

 (variable)

 Your APR, credit limit and promo offer may vary based on your circumstances.
-Balance transfers must be made within 60 days of account opening to benefit from the 0% offer.
+Balance transfers must be made within 60 days of account opening to benefit from the 0% offer – see the summary box for more info.

 The minimum amount you can transfer to your Vanquis card is £100.
 The maximum is 90% of your credit card limit.
 For example, if your limit is £1000, you can move up to £900.
-There’s a 2.9% transfer fee.
-So, if you transfer £900, a £26.10 fee will be added to your balance.
+If there’s a 3.9% transfer fee and you transfer £900, a £35.10 fee will be added to your balance.

 The Vanquis Balance Transfer Credit Card lets you move your debt from one or more credit cards to our card with a 0% interest period.